KarthikL1729/UG1-Term-3/SP2021/notes.md

 Fourier series is a discrete representation of periodic signals.

-For a general aperiodic signal though, we sample it's value at cerain instants of time and "join the dots".
+For a general aperiodic signal though, we sample its value at cerain instants of time and "join the dots".
 For this, we need to have enough samples, or we cannot have a definitive reconstruction of the signal.

 We can reconstruct a band limited signal perfectly.